-With a technical background as an aquatic ecotoxicologist, I have first-hand knowledge of the science and business repercussions for the water, air, hazardous materials and spill response notification laws and regulations.
+With a technical background as an aquatic ecotoxicologist, I have first-hand knowledge of the science and business repercussions of environmental laws, including those regarding water, air, vapor intrusion, hazardous materials and spill response.
 I counsel dozens of clients with compliance concerns and defend them against enforcement and have provided guidance to numerous wine, beer and food production facilities.
 I provide strategy and advice on how to cost-effectively monitor compliance, communicate with regulators, self-report and settle.
-I have successfully brought contaminated sites to closure in an efficient manner.
+I have successfully brought multiple contaminated sites to closure in an efficient manner.
 I also assist with California Alcoholic Beverage Control and Contractors State License Board inquiries.

 I assist with environmental and energy due diligence for the acquisition, leasing and financing of real property and with assuring adequate protections are in place for tax credit investors.
-I am very familiar with evaluating Phase Is and IIs for sufficiency, evaluating permitting and compliance history, advising on the risk of environmental enforcement, and analyzing energy regulatory concerns related to curtailment, utilities and CalISO.
+I am very familiar with evaluating Phase Is and IIs for sufficiency, evaluating permitting and compliance history, advising on the risk of environmental liability and enforcement.
 In each I help to assure that my clients are adequately informed and protected of the risks associated with the transaction; helping them to look to the future and make decisions now, which will avoid problems then.
 I have also developed significant experience in renewable energy off-take agreements, including consumer protection requirements for the residential solar sector, helping to negotiate a middle ground that is both financially beneficial and consumer-friendly.

 I help clients communicate with the U.S. Coast Guard National Vessel Documentation Center, assisting in complicated flag-in/flag-out processes with compliant and business-friendly results.
 Additionally, I draft and negotiate, and assure approval for, the related documentation including trust agreements, time charters, bareboat charters, ship management agreements, logbook entries, certificates of ownership and continuous synopsis records.